Chocolate Cake Mix Cookies

 Cookies from Devils Food Cake Mix On a Baking Sheet

-Preheat oven to 350ºF and prep a cookie sheet with parchment paper.
+Preheat oven to 350F and prep a cookie sheet with parchment paper.

 In a large mixing bowl add cake mix, oil, eggs, vanilla and mix by hand with a spatula.
 It should be well blended in about 30-60 seconds.

-Drop dough balls of cookie dough, with 1 ½ tablespoon scoop, on prepared baking sheet, leaving a couple of inches between to make sure they do not touch.
+Drop dough balls of cookie dough, with 1 ½ tablespoon scoop, on prepared baking sheet.
+Be sure to leave a couple of inches between to make sure they do not touch when they spread.

-Bake for about 9 minutes to keep the cookies chewy.
+Bake for about 9 minutes for chewy chocolate cookies.

-Remove baked cookies from the oven and add a few eyeballs to each one right away.
-Transfer to a wire rack to let cookies cool fully.
+Remove baked cookies from the oven and carefully add a few eyeballs to each one right away.
+We like to incorporate both small and large eyeballs, but you can use whatever you have on hand.

 Cookies from Devils Food Cake Mix Being Held